lumpia2/RASA-Drone/README.md

 # RASA-Drone
 RAS-Aerial drone project - Spring 2022

-This repository is built using a catkin workspace.
+This repository is built to use a catkin workspace(catkin tools required).
+- clone repo
+- $ catkin init ## initialize the workspace
+- $ catkin sudmodules --init --recursive ## clone the submodules required
+- $ catkin build ## build the required nodes

+## TODO
 To run the MAVROS link to gazebo/qgroundcontrol, run the start shell script located in:

+## this doesn't exist yet
 /<RASA-REPO/src/offboard/start